anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 You only have to run this (whichever method you choose) once on your machine.

-Mimi-PAGE also requires the Distributions, DataFrames, CSVFiles, Query, and Missings packages.
+Mimi-PAGE also requires the Distributions, DataFrames, CSVFiles and Query packages.

 For more information about the Mimi component framework, you can refer to the [Mimi](https://github.com/anthofflab/Mimi.jl) Github repository, which has a documentation and links to various models that are based on Mimi.